THE HIGH ATLAS MOUNTAINS

 - Monday: Breakfast and onward travel.
 Taxi to airport included.

 We only run these trips when the High Atlas are at their finest, avoiding the heat and dryness of summer.
-Our objective 4000m peaks are Mt Toubkal 4167m, Ras 4080m & Timesguida 4000m.
+Our main objective 4000m peak is Mt Toubkal 4167m, and if conditions allow Ras 4080m & Timesguida 4000m.

 DATES